Chiropractic care is for much more than low back pain and can treat a wide range of conditions.

 The specific location of your chiropractor will also influence the cost of your care.

-For example, a private chiropractic office that offers luxurious amenities and sophisticated treatment tools will probably charge more than a chiropractor practicing in a public hospital.
+For example, a private chiropractic office that offers luxurious amenities like x rays and sophisticated treatment tools will probably charge more than a chiropractor practicing in a public hospital.

 Financing Your Care

 Chiropractic care often requires ongoing treatments, so you might need to pay for a program of sessions that could cost hundreds or even thousands of dollars.

 This overwhelms a lot of people and keeps them from ever visiting chiropractors.

 However, with chiropractic financing, you can spread your expenses over months or years to make the treatment more accessible.

 Some clinics provide private, independent financing that you arrange at the clinic, while others will work with external lending companies.